Ambient music: 2000s

-2000s–present
+2010s–present

+YouTube

-By the late 2000s and 2010s, ambient music also gained widespread recognition on YouTube, with uploaded pieces, usually ranging from 1 to 8 hours long, getting over millions of hits.
-Such videos are usually titled, or are generally known as, "relaxing music", and may be influenced by other music genres.
+From the early 2010s to present, ambient music gained widespread recognition on YouTube, with uploaded pieces, usually ranging from one to eight hours long, getting over millions of hits.
 Ambient videos assist online listeners with yoga, study, sleep (see music and sleep), massage, meditation and gaining optimism, inspiration, and creating peaceful atmosphere in their rooms or other environments.
+Such videos may be titled "relaxing music".

-Many uploaded ambient videos tend to be influenced by biomusic where they feature sounds of nature, though the sounds would be modified with reverbs and delay units to make spacey versions of the sounds as part of the ambience.
+Many uploaded ambient videos may also be influenced by biomusic where they feature sounds of nature, though the sounds would be modified with reverbs and delay units to make spacey versions of the sounds as part of the ambience.
 Such natural sounds oftentimes include those of a beach, rainforest, thunderstorm and rainfall, among others, with vocalizations of animals such as bird songs being used as well.
 Pieces containing binaural beats are common and popular uploads as well, which provide music therapy and stress management for the listener.

+Digital releases

-Verified YouTube channels, such as aptly titled Ambient has over 500,000 subscribers.
-Other verified channels that also publish ambient music include, Meditation Relax Music, which has over two million subscribers, Soothing Relaxation with more than eight million subscribers, and Relaxing White Noise with over 500,000 subscribers, among others. iTunes and Spotify have digital radio stations that feature ambient music, which are mostly produced by independent labels.
+iTunes and Spotify have digital radio stations that feature ambient music, which are mostly produced by independent labels.

 Acclaimed ambient music of this era (according to Pitchfork magazine) include works by Max Richter, Julianna Barwick, Grouper, William Basinski, Oneohtrix Point Never, and the Caretaker.
 In 2011, American composer Liz Harris recording as Grouper released the album AIA: Alien Observer, listed by Pitchfork at number 21 on their "50 Best Ambient Albums of All Time".
 In 2011, Julianna Barwick released her first full-length album The Magic Place.
 Heavily influenced by her childhood experiences in a church choir, Barwick loops her wordless vocals into ethereal soundscapes.
 It was listed at number 30 on Pitchfork's 50 Best Ambient Albums of All Time.
 After several self-released albums, Buchla composer, producer and performer Kaitlyn Aurelia Smith was signed to independent record label Western Vinyl in 2015.

 In 2016, she released her second official album EARS.
 It paired the Buchla synthesizer with traditional instruments and her compositions were compared to Laurie Spiegel and Alice Coltrane.
 Kaitlyn has also collaborated with other well-known Buchla performer, Suzanne Ciani.
+Long Ambients 1: Calm.
+Sleep. was released by American electronica musician Moby in 2016, as a free download.
+In March 2019, Moby released a follow-up ambient album, Long Ambients 2.
 Iggy Pop's 2019 album Free features ambient soundscapes.
 Mallsoft, a subgenre of vaporwave, features various ambient influences, with artists such as Cat System Corp. and Groceries exploring ambient sounds typical of malls and grocery stores.

+In 2019, Canadian composer Kyle Bobby Dunn released the 3 hour From Here To Eternity album.
+It was praised by Exclaim! magazine who wrote: "Dunn's ability to subsume the subject into his detailed sonic landscapes with minor shifts in the onslaught of drones speaks to this album's ability to impact a wide-ranging listenership.
+From Here to Eternity serves as a masterful articulation of the power of ambient music."